 Key Differences Between Business Analysts and Data Analysts

 These requirements are often in user stories, scenarios, and use cases.
 This means that a business analyst is responsible for understanding the business problem and designing the solution around that problem.
-The most important part of this job is to ensure that the answer is aligned with the business problem and can be implemented as per the business needs.
-What is Data Analyst?
+The most important part of this job is ensuring that the answer is aligned with the business problem and can be implemented per the business needs.
+What is a Data Analyst?
 Data analysts are responsible for analyzing data.

 Deciding Between a Business Analyst and Data Analyst Career

-Business analysts usually focus on the business side of things, whereas data analysts work on the technical side.
+Business analysts usually focus on business, whereas data analysts work on the technical side.
 Data analysts are in high demand because of the rapidly growing data explosion.
 If you’re considering a career in either field, there are some questions you should ask yourself before making your decision.
-I’ll help you understand why you should consider a business analyst career or a data analyst career.
-I’ll also cover both jobs, how you can get started, and how much you can expect to earn.
+I’ll help you understand why you should consider a career as a business analyst or a data analyst.
+I’ll also cover both jobs, how to get started, and how much you can expect to earn.

 Factors to Consider When Choosing a Career Path